sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 *
 {:toc}

-((If this blog feels too long, try using Microsoft Edge’s read aloud feature.)
+(If this blog feels too long, using Microsoft Edge’s read aloud feature might help.)
 # Intro
-I began learning about the stock market a year ago.  (so take this blog as  a place to jump start your knowledge, but no like this person in blind as prescription of what you should do with your money).
+I began learning about the stock market a year ago (so take this blog as a place to jump start your knowledge, but not as prescription of what you should do with your money).
 Objective/summary is to explain
-- Index funds are best, except for those read a lot and are good controlling their emotions
+- Index funds are best, except for those read a lot and are good controlling their emotions.
-	 - If you already know this,  feel free to skip this blog, unless you are curious about what else i have written about
+	 - If you already know this,  feel free to skip this blog, unless you are curious about what else i have written about.
-- Every investment comes with risk - know what u r doing to avoid costly mistakes and save your money from ignorance
+- Every investment comes with risk - know what you are doing to avoid costly mistakes and save your money from ignorance.
--  Pros & cons, principles, pitfalls to avoid if you decided to buy (quality ) business rather than taking index fund route
+-  Pros & cons, principles, pitfalls to avoid if you decided to buy (quality ) business, rather than taking index fund route.
--  I also gave links to books & articles to interest you further
+-  I also gave links to books & articles to interest you further  .

 # Why invest
 ### Inflation (capital preservation)